 In most situations, an injured worker must file an injury report with their employer within thirty days of the injury.
 The injured worker must also file formal paperwork with the state for the workers’ compensation claim within one year of the injury.

 If the work-related nature of the injury or illness was not immediately apparent, those deadlines run from the date on which the employee should have known the problem was work-related.

 What if your employer has a “non-subscriber’s policy”?

 Alternatively, if your employer does not subscribe to the Texas workers’ compensation system, they may have a “non subscriber’s insurance policy.”
 Depending on the type of policy, your employer may pay you disability benefits and for your medical bills.

 Generally, these types of policies often have very strict requirements and, specifically, require strict compliance with certain deadlines.

 For example, many policies require that you report your injury by the end of your workday or else you are disqualified from receiving any benefits.

 What if your employer carries no insurance for injured workers?

-Another possibility is that your employer carries no insurance whatsoever for injured workers.
-This means if you are injured on the job, you may not receive any disability benefits or be compensated for medical care.
+If your employer does not carry insurance for injured workers and you are injured on the job, you may not receive any disability benefits or be paid for your medical care.
 In this situation, your only legal recourse is to pursue a claim against your employer.